arph226/BAE305-SP25-Lab6/README.md

 const int PWMB = 10;           //speed control pin on the motor driver for the left motor const int BIN2 = 9;           //control pin 2 on the motor driver for the left motor const int BIN1 = 8;           //control pin 1 on the motor driver for the left motor

-//const int driveTime = 10;      //this is the number of milliseconds that it takes the robot to drive 1 inch

 const int turnTime = 8;        //this is the number of milliseconds that it takes to turn the robot 1 degree